james-nesbitt/coach/README.md

 A drupal8 from composer demo, with working composer, drush and console commands

     $/> coach init demo drupal8

+### Configuring the created project
+Once you have a .coach folder in place, you can configure the project by editing the various files in the .coach folder.
+The files created in the demos tend to have plenty of documentation in their example files.
+More information can be found in the "coach help" and in the wiki.

+#### .coach/conf.yml
+This file contains various top level configurations, including a string map of tokens that you can use for string substitution in the other files

+#### .coach/secrets/secrets.yml
+A token string map, that can be used for substution in other files, that is kept separate from the conf.yml, so that it can container sensitive tokens, that you may want to keep out of a revisioning repositoty.

+#### .coach/nodes.yml
+A string map of coach "nodes"

+Each node maps together a node image, some container settings, and a host implementation to allow the creation of one or more local containers, called "instances".
+- In the case of build nodes, the node defines just a docker build
+- volume nodes define single containers that contain volumes, but will never be started
+- service nodes define scaleable containers that will run services
+- command nodes define disposable command-line run containers

+#### Other files
+- .coach/help.yml : a custom project string map of help topics
+- .coach/tools.yml : (read the wiki about tools)

 ### Daily Use
 Typically used by a developer or a sysadmin, the coach system allows the creation of a project layout that is both friendly to a developer, but also easily used in production environments.